Matt Ruff: Unpublished novels

 In the late 1970s and early 1980s, Ruff wrote a fantasy novel that he never completed.
 Between 1982 and 1984, Ruff wrote a semi-autobiographical novel about a Lutheran Minister's son who questions his faith.
 Part of Ruff's motive for writing the novel was to let his parents know he wasn't going to be a devout Christian, which they had hoped he would.

 In 1985, Ruff wrote a coming-of-age story set in Queens called "Today's Tom Sawyer", over the summer between his sophomore and junior years at Cornell.
 It had upwards of 400 pages, which Ruff wrote in three months.
 Ruff based a character in the story on a female student in his class, and gave her a copy of the finished manuscript.

 Published works

 Ruff's first novel, Fool on the Hill, is a fantasy that drew on his experiences living in Risley Residential College at Cornell.
 It was first written as his senior thesis in Honors English.
 It was published shortly after Ruff graduated from the university.

-His second book Sewer, Gas & Electric: The Public Works Trilogy is postcyberpunk.
+His second book, Sewer, Gas & Electric: The Public Works Trilogy, is postcyberpunk.

-His third book Set This House in Order: A Romance of Souls, focuses on two protagonists displaying a fictionalised version of dissociative identity disorder; while not technically science-fiction, it nonetheless contains significant speculative elements.
+His third book, Set This House in Order: A Romance of Souls, focuses on two protagonists displaying a fictionalized version of dissociative identity disorder; while not technically science fiction, it nonetheless contains significant speculative elements.